rahulpedduri/rahulpedduri.github.io/_posts/2017-10-23-time-range-join.markdown

 |1|10:15|40|// 10 + 30|
 |2|10:01|50|// 50|

-[INSERT SVG HERE]
+Perhaps, a picture might give you a better intuition:
+{% include time_range_ex1.svg %}

  ---
 Here are a few observations:
  * The join between `A` and `B` is a many-to-many join.
 It may not seem like much at this scale but it is going to be a nightmare for large datasets.
  * Not all the records of the join are useful.
 For instance, the 4th row in `B`, with `40 points` was part of the output of the `JOIN` clause, but it was filtered out in the `WHERE` clause.
  * There is an overlap in the aggregation(a by product of the many-to-many join).
 For instance, The first row of `B` with `10 points`, is part of the aggregation of first and second rows in `A`